What is Avvakum Art?

 Felix's Curriculum Vitae reads like an enviable collage of career possibilities.
 As an ex-farmer, ex-blacksmith, ex-apiarist, and ex-insurance salesman, Felix G. Kuehn was many characters other than a highly productive artist.
 Father, grandfather, husband, and friend, Felix lived most of his life in Winnipeg, Manitoba, Canada.
 He and his wife, Linda, existed amidst the wonderful chaos of an ever-rotating door open to visitors, conversationalists and hungry guests all hours of the day and night.

-Felix is greatly missed, but his work lives on.
+Felix is greatly missed, but his memory and his work live on.
+Please read some of Felix's obituaries below.

 While producing large amounts of artistic material, Felix also wrote historical documents, often providing the illustrations himself.
 A incomplete list follows.